DCSLeeds/DCSLeeds.github.io/pss9k.md

-## Supplementary material for the paper _PSS9K: A Dataset of Human Perceptions of Part Similarity with Applications in Engineering Design_
+## Supplementary material for the paper _PSS9K: A Dataset of Human Perceptions of Part Similarity and it's Applications in Engineering Design_

 [Link to paper](https://www.google.com) (To be updated)